Why have food allergies increased in the last few years?

 - Act on any advice given and comply with enforcement action

 - Keep all your documentation up to date and make sure it is available onsite when you are trading

 - Ensure all your staff are fully trained to do their jobs and update this regularly

-- Ensure regular internal audits are carried out to check procedures are being followed and to identify areas of non-compliance to continuously improve standards
+- Ensure regular internal audits are carried out to check procedures are being followed and to help you identify when things are going wrong a to continuously improve standards

 Can my local Environmental Health Department shut my food business down?